 The quote includes all roofing materials, accessories and labor by a qualified, licensed and insured contractor.
 You can also input your location to get a more accurate "local" price.

 How To Use Roof Replacement Cost Estimator1) Measure your roof - with a tape measure, go corner to corner and measure ground dimensions of your home.
 If it has overhangs, add them to your sizes.

 For example: If overhangs are 6", add 1 foot to each side.
 If overhangs are 2 feet on front an back, and there are no overhangs on the sides, add 4 feet to the appropriate side.

-4) Roof removal (tear-off) - it is always a good practice to remove old shingles.
-This will allow your contractor to repair any damaged wood below, and will prolong the life of new shingles.
-You can however go over existing shingles, but again it's not advised.
-Select number of layers that need to be removed.
+4)Tear-off - it is always a good practice to remove old shingles.
+This will allow the contractor to repair any damaged wood below, and will prolong the life of the new material.
+Select the number of layers that need to be removed.

 6) Chimneys, skylights and ridge ventilation - enter the number of penetrations and the length of your ridge line (if you are getting a ridge / soffit vent system).
-Host homes have at least one chimney, so you should add that.
+Most homes have at least one chimney, so you should add that.

 Average Roofing Costs:

 See costs in your area Start Here - Enter Your Zip Code